FudgeRacoon/LeetLibrary/0001-two-sum/NOTES.md

 ## Intituion

-We can simply systematically examine each possible pair of elements in the array to see if their sum matches the target.
+We can systematically examine each possible pair of elements in the array to see if their sum matches the target.
 This is done by using two nested loops: the outer loop iterates through each element, while the inner loop checks every subsequent element for a sum that equals the target.
 By comparing all possible pairs, we ensure that we find the correct indices of the two numbers whose sum matches the target, adhering to the problem's constraints.

 ## Algorithm